Meek Mill blasts Las Vegas hotel as 'racist' for banning him 'without incident'

 "It has come to our attention that your hotel, through its security personnel, brazenly denied access to Mr. Williams without just cause," the letter said.
 "In fact, the incident of exclusion was captured on a recording.
 And, evidenced thereby, despite inquiring as to the reason for his denied access, Mr. Williams was offered no explanation whatsoever."

-Tacopina also said that "we have learned that the Cosmopolitan maintains a list of African American recording artists who should be denied access for no other reason than their culture and skin color," which, he said, constitutes discrimination and exposes the hotel to "significant monetary damages."
+Tacopina also said that "the Cosmopolitan maintains a list of African American recording artists who should be denied access for no other reason than their culture and skin color," which, he said, constitutes discrimination and exposes the hotel to "significant monetary damages."